How Much Will it Cost to Fix My Dallas Fort Worth Foundation Problem?

 Type of Piers

-In terms of total job cost, for a fixed number of piers, the cost of steel is inherently more expensive than the cost of pressed concrete piers.
+In terms of total job cost the cost of steel is inherently more expensive than the cost of pressed concrete piers.
 The reason for this cost difference is that the steel system foot-for-foot costs more than pressed concrete pilings.

 But there’s a more important factor in the cost equation.
 Concrete piers are driven to refusal or compressed clay at 10-12 feet, while steel is driven to shale or bedrock at 20 to 40 feet.
 Obviously, steel is the superior option in terms of durability.